amandamiotto/ResumeLesson/HowIMadeThis.md

 Your website will always be called https://[YOUR USER NAME HERE].github.io/[REPOSITORY NAME]/  For example, my resume is at https://amandamiotto.github.io/Portfolio/.

+This will show you your index page, or if you don't have an index page, your readme page.
+If you want to go to other pages, you add the name of the page at the end of the url.
+For example, this page, titled "HowIMadeThis" can be found at https://amandamiotto.github.io/Portfolio/HowIMadeThis .

+Hint: if you add the extension at the end of the url, you'll get the raw (unformatted) page instead (aka https://amandamiotto.github.io/Portfolio/HowIMadeThis**.md** )

 ### Github pages and how they work: